wrightmat/dnd-eberron/adventures/C01 What Dreams May Come/2-15  Xen’drik Quori Outpost.md

 #### Conclusion

 - The only intent of this area is to reveal the lore about the quorforged, and the fact that Prism is clearly the ancient version of the warforged and not actually one of the more modern ones created by Cannith.
 This area can also be used to give information about the ancient quori and the previous age, including how they’re vastly different from the current age.

+### DM Notes

+- A ruined outpost is found in the jungle, including a well of magical water, an inactive runic gateway, and a large spire reminiscent of the hanbalani alta.
+- Inside the spire is an original creation forge from the quori, but it’s long been destroyed.
+Several quorforged constructs and books outlining information from the time scatter the room as well.
+- The area is used to reveal additional information about the Age of Giants, the quori of the previous age, and their early constructs.

+### References